 Just 7% of children go to private (paid for) school in the UK, yet 48% of Conservative MPs, 17% of Labour’s and 14% of the Liberal Democrats party come from that background.
 Then add that the upper House of Lords is completely unelected and full of wealthy people and you have a recipe for a hideously elitist government.

-There should not be a ruling class.
+It is archaic for there to be a ‘ruling class’.
 Nor should politics be a meritocracy profession and if a parliament fails to reflect wider society, it can not be considered a democracy.

 If the UK government reflected wider society: